armadaproject/armada/docs/development_guide.md

 # (check that redis, stan, postgres, and pulsar are all up).
 docker ps

-# Build a Docker image containing the Armada server and executor
+# Start the Armada server and executor.
-# and run them in separate containers.
 # Alternatively, run the Armada server and executor directly on the host,
-# e.g., through your IDE; see below for more information.
+# e.g., through your IDE; see below for details.
 mage buildDockers "bundle"
 docker-compose up -d server executor
 ```